Darknez07/BasicFlask_2/README.md

 #### BasicFlask_2
 This a simple discussion App
-This is a simple discussion app as the road to learn flask in Python Thus providing a jist of routes and DB queries.
+as the road to learn flask in Python<br>
+Thus providing a jist of routes and DB queries.